Using WordPress: many rewards, but a few risks

 In 2021, the US Department of Homeland Security alone requested $2.6 billion for cybersecurity spending.
 Microsoft spends about $1 billion.
 At home, consumers are downloading password managers, installing VPNs, paying for identity theft protection, and taking cybersecurity more seriously than ever before.
 Then there are the millions of people who’ve already been victimized and are now paying lawyers and credit repair companies to undo the damage.

 How well does WordPress protect you against cyberattacks?
 Let’s take a look at how the platform stacks up against similar products and how you can minimize risk if you decide to build your site using this powerful tool.

 Reported WordPress vulnerabilities

 We give WordPress a lot of credit for transparency.
 Platform leaders across the globe are quick to report on cyber safety issues.
 Whole organizations are devoted to studying WordPress vulnerabilities in detail and minions of staunch developer/advocates work diligently to fix security problems as they’re discovered.
 Still, WordPress sites are hacked by the thousands every year.
 That makes a certain amount of sense, of course, considering the platform’s market permeation.
 But that doesn’t make the devastating losses businesses suffer sting any less.

 In 2020, a coordinated attack that affected some 2000 WordPress sites made headlines.
 Discovered by Sucuri, a company that offers a range of monitoring and website security products, the assault drove WordPress users to scam sites, fake surveys and giveaways, and bogus Adobe Flash downloads.
-Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org, the company that owns WordPress.
+Phishing scams are a popular attack strategy: cybercriminals send very official-looking but fake emails that appear to be sent by WordPress.org.